596acres/livinglots.boundaries/README.md

 livinglots.boundaries
 =====================

-Living Lots boundaries for Leaflet.
+Living Lots ® boundaries for Leaflet.
 Learn more at [596acres/django-livinglots](https://github.com/596acres/django-livinglots).

+This module is part of the [Living Lots](https://github.com/596acres/django-livinglots) framework by [596 Acres](https://596acres.org) ®.

 License